Bamboo IdentificationHome

 Multilingual Multiscript Plant Names Database MMPND

-In cooler climates P. japonica stays in a well-defined clump, but in warmer areas it can spread invasively.
+In cooler climates P. japonica stays in a well-defined clump, but in warmer parts of the world it can spread more vigorously.
+The handsome foliage adds a tropical illusion to temperate situations.

-Introduced to Europe from cultivation in Japan during the 19th Century, quickly becoming a well established component of public and suburban gardens.
+Introduced to Europe from cultivation in Japan during the 19th Century, quickly becoming a well- established and accepted component of public and suburban gardens.